 Adding visually appealing elements to your blog isn’t just about adding in the odd pretty picture.
 A picture will help (and indeed, is one of the sure-fire ways I’ve mentioned in this blog post), but it shouldn’t be your only option.

 That’s why I’ve given you my top 5 sure-fire ways to add visual appeal to your blog posts within this blog post.
-Not only does it help you cover the different learning styles of your readers, it also helps to make your blog posts stand out visually.
+Not only does it help you cover the different learning styles of your readers, but it also helps to make your blog posts stand out visually.